luizintech/single-agenda-assessment/README.md

 I've defined a single conventions for this project (I always have this in mind).
 You

 ## Database Conventions
-To avoid problems with the pattern and
+To avoid problems with names and the pattern of tables, I conventioned that all tables have a minimum structure, that you can see in the imagem below:
+[image]

+- One unique key per table (Except for N to N situations, but not applicable on this project).

 ## Architecture